Allegri delighted with Juventus response

-Juventus coach Massimiliano Allegri praised his team for their response after a 2-0 win over AC Milan in Serie A on Sunday.

-Goals from Mario Mandzukic and Cristiano Ronaldo at San Siro led Juve to their win, which saw them set a record for points (34) through 12 Serie A games.
+Goals from Mario Mandzukic and Cristiano Ronaldo at San Siro led Juve to its win, which saw the Old Lady set a record for points (34) through 12 Serie A games.

-It came four days after their surprise Champions League loss to Manchester United and Allegri was pleased with the way his side bounced back, although they needed Wojciech Szczesny to deny Gonzalo Higuain – who was later sent off – from the penalty spot in the first half.
+It came four days after Juve's surprise Champions League loss to Manchester United and Allegri was pleased with the way his side bounced back, although it needed Wojciech Szczesny to deny Gonzalo Higuain – who was later sent off – from the penalty spot in the first half.

-"Losing against Manchester United has done us good and it was a good response from the team," he said, via the club's website.

 "We gave away a penalty after a counter-attack, which was the only time Alex Sandro and [Blaise] Matuidi both pushed up, but Szczesny did really well to save.